Brief Cognitive-Behavioral Therapy for Suicide Prevention

 M. David Rudd

 , PhD, ABPP, is President of the University of Memphis, where he is also Distinguished University Professor of Psychology.
 He is Co-Founder and Scientific Director of the National Center for Veterans Studies at the University of Utah.
-Dr. Rudd is a Fellow of the American Psychological Association, the International Academy of Suicide Research, and the Academy of Cognitive Therapy, and has been elected a Distinguished Practitioner and Scholar of the National Academies of Practice in Psychology.
+Dr. Rudd is a Fellow of the American Psychological Association, the International Academy of Suicide Research, and the Academy of Cognitive and Behavioral Therapies, and has been elected a Distinguished Practitioner and Scholar of the National Academies of Practice in Psychology.
 He previously served as chair of the Texas State Board of Examiners of Psychologists, president of the Texas Psychological Association, president of the American Association of Suicidology, and a member of the American Psychological Association’s Council of Representatives.
 Dr. Rudd’s research focuses on the treatment of suicidal patients.
 He has published over 200 scientific articles and numerous books on the clinical care of suicidal individuals, and is considered an international leader in suicide prevention.

 Clinical psychologists, psychiatrists, clinical social workers, counselors, and psychiatric nurses.